biocore/qurro/docs/tutorials/moving-pictures/moving-pictures.md

 and this was a pretty arbitrary log ratio we just selected.
 So it's hard to draw any meaningful conclusions from this.

-Actually, let's examine that first problem in more depth: _where are all of the missing samples in the sample plot_?
+Let's examine that first problem in more depth: _where are all of the missing samples in the sample plot_?

 ### Missing samples